 - Freshly ground black pepper

 1 Preheat the oven to 350°.
-In a large bowl, mix mustard with the honey, and olive oil.
+In a medium bowl, whisk together the mustard, honey, and olive oil.
 Add a pinch of salt and taste.
 Add more salt and mustard until you get the flavor where you want it.

 2 Salt the chicken lightly and lay the pieces skin-side up in a shallow casserole dish.
 Spoon the honey mustard sauce over the chicken.
 Place the rosemary sprigs in between the pieces of chicken.